Versión en Español disponible abajo.

 Who is Alexandra Lozano?

-Alexandra Lozano (Lozano) was a former immigration attorney who was licensed in the state of Washington.
+Alexandra Lozano (Lozano) is a former immigration attorney who was licensed in the state of Washington.
 Lozano operated under the law firm “La Luz del Camino Legal” (formerly “Alexandra Lozano Law PLLC”).
 She had offices across the United States.

 Following a lawsuit against her and her firm, Lozano resigned her law license and is permanently barred from practicing law in the state of Washington.
 As of June 18, 2026, she has also been suspended from practicing before USCIS, the Immigration Courts, and the Board of Immigration Appeals.